kmavillanosa/py-udemy-tutorial/docs/index.md

-# Python Udemy Tutorial
+# Kim Learns Python

-Welcome to the Python Udemy Tutorial documentation.
-This project contains learning notes and code examples for Python fundamentals.
+Welcome to Kim Learns Python!
+This documentation contains learning notes and code examples for Python fundamentals.

 ## Overview